Rani Durgavati History – Information in English

 She was a complete package of a great ruler of the ancient times

 Rani was not only a great leader but also a great warrior.
 She possessed specific skills, like horse riding and hunting.
-Durgavati was an aggressive hunter.
+Durgavati was an exceptionally fierce and skilled hunter.
 When Rani heard there was a tiger, she never drugged water until she shot the tiger.

 Rani Successfully ruled a great Kingdom despite being a woman